 Did another person’s negligent or reckless behavior cause a preventable accident?
 Did this accident seriously injure you or a loved one?
-If so, you need to contact one of the Charlotte personal injury attorneys at DeMayo Law Offices to seek fair compensation for your injuries.
+If so, you need to contact one of the personal injury lawyers at the North Carolina and South Carolina DeMayo Law Offices to seek fair compensation for your injuries.

-Serious accidents happen in North Carolina every day, often leading to life-altering injuries.
-Although some accidents may be truly unavoidable, in many cases, these devastating events could have been prevented.
+Every day, serious accidents happen in Charlotte, North Carolina, leading to life-altering and often catastrophic injuries.
+Although some accidents may be unavoidable, these devastating events could have been prevented in many cases.

 When everyone tries to act in the best interest of others, they help build a safe environment that can often stop an accident before it occurs.
 However, negligent actions or reckless behavior in any setting can create an unnecessarily dangerous situation.

 Even if you do everything in your power to protect yourself and your loved ones, you may not be able to maintain your safety when other people make poor decisions.
-This person responsible for your accident threatened your health and possibly even your life, and they need to face the consequences for their actions.
+This person responsible for your accident threatened your health and possibly even your life, and they must face the consequences of their actions.

-After a serious accident, you have the right to seek compensation for your injuries, and the Charlotte personal injury attorneys at DeMayo Law Offices are prepared to help.
+After a severe accident, you have the right to seek compensation for your injuries, and the personal injury attorneys at North Carolina and South Carolina DeMayo Law Offices are prepared to help.
 You need financial support after an accident to ensure that you can receive appropriate medical care, replace damaged property, and continue to provide for yourself and your loved ones.
-Our lawyers have the legal knowledge and experience necessary to successfully fight for fair compensation on your behalf.

 Your personal injury claim cannot undo the pain that you have suffered during a serious accident.
 However, this money will help protect your finances and your future during this difficult time.
-Start work on your personal injury claim right now by contacting DeMayo Law Offices at (704) 333-1000.
+Start work on your personal injury claim right now by contacting DeMayo Law Offices in Charlotte, NC at (704) 333-1000.

-Personal injury law encompasses a wide number of different accidents and injuries, which may result from another person’s negligence.
-Every type of accident comes with its own set of regulations, deadlines, and other complexities, which can make understanding how to file your claim extremely difficult.
+Personal injury law encompasses a vast number of different accidents and injuries, which may result from another person’s negligence.
+Every type of accident comes with its own set of regulations, deadlines, and other complexities, making it extremely difficult to understand how to file your claim.

-After a serious injury, you do not have the time or energy to spend teaching yourself the law and learning to navigate the legal system.
-Furthermore, you cannot afford to make any mistakes during your case, which could jeopardize your ability to receive compensation.
+After a severe injury, you do not have the time or energy to spend teaching yourself the law and learning to navigate the legal system.
+Furthermore, any mistakes during your legal representation or personal injury lawsuit could jeopardize your ability to receive compensation..
 When you are facing so much pressure, you need to work with a personal injury attorney who can help lighten the load.

 A skilled personal injury lawyer has spent years fighting for clients like you after a serious injury.
-This experience has given them an in-depth understanding of legal proceedings, which will allow them to implement effective tactics for your case.
-Your lawyer will spend their time gathering essential evidence, such as witness testimony, medical records, and police reports, to build the strongest case possible.
-They will also negotiate with the parties involved to ensure you receive the amount of compensation that is appropriate for your injuries.
+This experience has given them an in-depth understanding of legal proceedings, allowing them to implement effective tactics for your case.
+Your lawyer will gather essential evidence, such as witness testimony, medical records, and police reports, to build the strongest case possible.
+They will also negotiate with the parties involved to ensure you receive the appropriate compensation for your injuries.

-When you work with a personal injury attorney, you will have a legal professional on your side, advocating for your needs, which will help you receive the greatest compensation possible.
-You need support during this difficult time, and your personal injury lawyer can help.
+When you work with a personal injury attorney, you will have a legal professional on your side, advocating for your needs, which will help you receive the best compensation possible.
+You need support during this challenging time, and your personal injury lawyer can help.

-Since 1992, the attorneys at DeMayo Law Offices have been dedicated to supporting the residents of North Carolina after a serious injury.
-Our attorneys have extensive experience in personal injury law, which gives us the knowledge necessary to offer high-quality legal advice no matter the circumstances.
-DeMayo Law Offices has represented more than 92,000 clients, and now we are prepared to fight for you.
+Since 1992, the personal injury attorneys at DeMayo Law Offices have been dedicated to supporting the residents of North and South Carolina after a severe injury.
+Our attorneys have extensive experience in personal injury law, which gives us the knowledge necessary to offer high-quality legal advice and legal representation no matter the circumstances.
+The North and South Carolina DeMayo Law Offices has represented more than 125,000 individual clients, and now we are prepared to fight for you.

-Even as DeMayo Law Offices has grown to a team of more than 100 legal professionals, we have continued to provide our clients with individualized and compassionate service.
+Even as the DeMayo Law Offices have grown to a team of more than 140 legal professionals, we have continued to provide our North and South Carolina residents with individualized and compassionate service.
 We understand that you are facing an unprecedented time in your life, and you need to work with an attorney you can trust to meet your needs.
-Our attorneys will take the time to help you understand your legal options, and we are always available to answer your questions.
+The personal injury lawyers at our multi-state law firm will take the time to help you understand your legal options, and we are always available to answer your questions.
 We also make sure to update you through every step of your injury claim, so you do not feel confused or alone during this process.

-DeMayo Law Offices is ready to earn your trust through our legal expertise and our unparalleled service.
-This is why we offer a free initial consultation on your case, so you can get to know our team and see how we will fight for you.
+Your North Carolina Law Firm™ is ready to earn your trust through our legal expertise and our unparalleled service.
+Therefore we offer a free initial consultation on your case, so you can get to know our team and see how we will fight for you.

-There are a number of North Carolina laws on the books that govern how personal injury cases are conducted and paid out, even though the term “personal injury” covers a broad range of incidents.
-While there may be specific laws that govern specific types of accidents, the two broad laws that encompass almost all accident injury claims are the statute of limitation regulations and the contributory negligence rule.
+Many North Carolina and South Carolina laws on the books govern how personal injury lawsuits are conducted and paid out, even though the term “personal injury” covers a broad range of incidents.
+While specific laws may govern types of accidents, the two broad laws that encompass almost all accident injury claims are the statute of limitation regulations and the contributory negligence rule.

-North Carolina puts a time limit on personal injury lawsuits.
+North Carolina and South Carolina put a time limit on personal injury lawsuits.
 In most situations, a victim only has three years from the date of the accident to file a legal claim seeking compensation.
-This statute of limitations covers accidents such as car crashes, slip and fall accidents, medical malpractice, personal property damage, and most negligence claims.
+This statute of limitations covers accidents such as car crashes, slip and fall accidents, medical malpractice, personal property harm, and most negligence claims.

 In most instances, the clock starts ticking the day the accident happens.
-In some cases, a victim may not know they’ve suffered an injury or complication right away.
-Under those circumstances, the clock starts ticking on the date the injury was discovered or should have been discovered.
-In medical malpractice claims, specifically, a claim needs to be filed within one year of the date that the injury was discovered or should have reasonably been discovered, but no more than four years from the date the injury was caused.
+Sometimes, victims may not know if they’ve suffered an injury or complication.
+Under those circumstances, the clock starts ticking when the injury was discovered or should have been discovered.
+In medical malpractice claims, specifically, a claim needs to be filed within one year of the injury being discovered or should have reasonably been found, but no more than four years from the date of injury.

-If a victim misses filing their suit within the statute of limitations, the courts will typically dismiss the case without hearing it, and the victim is left with almost no legal recourse.
+If a victim misses filing their suit within the statute of limitations, the courts will typically dismiss the case without hearing it, leaving the victim with almost no legal recourse.

 As with all rules, there are some exceptions to the statute of limitation deadline.
 If an individual is under the age of 18 at the time of the accident or is declared “insane” or “incompetent,” the clock does not start running until the issue is resolved.
 That can mean the day a minor turns 18, or when the individual is deemed sane or competent.
 In some situations, if an individual leaves the state of North Carolina for a period of time, that period of absence from the state may not be counted against the three-year time frame.

-This extremely strict guideline means that if the party responsible for the bulk of the accident can pin any amount of blame on the shoulders of the victim, the victim will receive nothing.
-Again, this regulation applies to the majority of personal injury cases, including car accidents, truck accidents, and slip and fall accidents.
+This stringent guideline means that if the party responsible for the bulk of the accident can pin any amount of blame on the shoulders of the victim, the victim will receive nothing.
+Again, this regulation applies to most personal injury cases, including car accidents, truck accidents, and slip and fall accidents.
 Having a skilled attorney working on your behalf is the best way to fight back against claims that you were somehow responsible for causing your own accident.

-The attorneys at DeMayo Law Offices have over 150 years of combined legal experience, which has prepared us to take on your case.
-We have dedicated our lives to understanding personal injury law, and we know how to manage a wide variety of personal injury claims, including:
+The attorneys at the North Carolina and South Carolina DeMayo Law Offices have over 150 years of combined legal experience, which has prepared us to take on your case.
+We have dedicated our lives to understanding personal injury laws, and we know how to manage a wide variety of personal injury petitions, including:

-Although this list represents numerous different areas of personal injury law, if your accident does not fit within these categories, DeMayo Law Offices may still be able to help you seek compensation.
+Although this list represents numerous laws concerning personal injury, if your accident does not fit within these categories, the North Carolina and South Carolina DeMayo Law Offices may still be able to help you seek compensation.
 We understand that every personal injury case is different, and you may face unique circumstances that complicate your case.
-However, when you work with DeMayo Law Offices, our lawyers will use their extensive experience to determine the appropriate legal strategy that will help you win your case.
+However, when you work with YOUR NORTH CAROLINA LAW FIRM™, our personal injury lawyers will use their extensive experience to determine the appropriate legal strategy that will help you win your case.

 Every year millions of people across the United States suffer serious injuries from preventable accidents.
-These accidents occur in many different ways, but in most cases, negligence or recklessness is the ultimate cause.
+These accidents occur in many ways, but negligence or recklessness is the ultimate cause in most cases.

 According to the National Security Council (NSC), in 2018 alone, 46.5 million Americans were injured, and 167,127 were killed in preventable accidents.
 These incidents resulted in approximately $1,059.9 billion in financial losses nationwide, due to the considerable expenses associated with a serious injury.
 Even in the state of North Carolina, preventable accidents are a frightening reality, resulting in 6,007 deaths in 2018.